Dave Chappelle: Don’t Call It A Comeback

 Who could forget Dave Chappelle?
 The breakthrough comedian from rural Ohio who first made a name for himself in the film Robinhood: Men In Tights but then had a string of successful movies including the now classic, Half Baked.
 But it wasn’t until he landed his own on on the then fledgling network, Comedy Central, that Dave and the hilarious Chappelle’s Show took off.
 It became the highest rated, most watched show in Comedy Central history and the DVD of the show became the highest selling TV show DVD ever.

 But when Dave, on the impeding Season 3 of the show decided to walk away from his contract and $50 million dollars, many people questioned his mental health.
 But in his interview with Oprah, he explained how he walked away from becoming more and more “socially irresponsible” and wanted to bring back the fun of comedy without all the stress.

 Over 10 years later, Dave is back in stand up and doing well!
+And not just any standup: he recorded two (only two) live shows for Netflix that paid him $60 Million–$10 Million more than he would have gotten for his entire season 3 of Comedy Central.
 He also has a lot to say about what’s happening in our world right now–specifically with race and the entertainment business.

 On Race Relations